-- Since 2000 I've worked on Apache httpd and APR. - A lot of that time I had customer support responsibilities. - I've been very interested in patches to httpd or new httpd capabilities which make it easier to diagnose problems. - This year I've been able to revisit some earlier efforts on httpd diagnosability; I'll mention a few of these projects (or experiments) during this talk.
+- I've worked on Apache httpd and APR since 2000. - I had customer support responsibilities for most of that time. - I've been very interested in patches to httpd or new httpd capabilities which make it easier to diagnose problems. - In the last year I've been able to revisit some earlier efforts on httpd diagnosability; I'll mention a few of these projects (or experiments) during this talk.